DoD SkillBridge: What You Need to Know

 As a service member, you have gained a wide array of skills and concepts that are sought after by many employers.
 However, as you prepare to transition out of the service, gaining more relevant experience and adding to your resume could help you in your future career.

-DoD SkillBridge allows service members to gain useful work experience through apprenticeships, specific industry training, and internships.
-SkillBridge is partnered with private businesses to help veterans better prepare for transitioning out of the service and to find jobs.
+SkillBridge is partnered with private businesses to help veterans better prepare to transition out of the service and find jobs.
 This program is a great opportunity for veterans to experience a variety of jobs outside of the military.

 Notify your Chain of Command

 Before making any plans, you must inform your chain of command and receive the proper approval.
-When doing so, it is recommended to inform them well in advance in case there are any mission constraints.
-It is mandatory that service members must be within 180 days of being discharged and have also served 180 days of continuous active duty.
-When planning out the dates, remember to give yourself enough time after the training to accomplish all the requirements for checking out of your unit.
-You will also need approval from your command if the internship is going to be located more than 50 miles away.
+It is recommended that you inform them well in advance in case there are any mission constraints.
+Service members must be within 180 days of being discharged and have also served 180 days of continuous active duty.

 Preparing